bodkan/admixr/cran-comments.md

 2. The reviewer reminded me that I should be using `tempdir()` for accessing the filesystem.
 However, in all examples/vignettes/tests I've been using `tempdir()` by default unless the user specified otherwise.
-Nothing has changed in regard to this point.
+Perhaps this was just a misunderstanding.

 ## Test environments